Lecturer in Accounting

 The Discipline of Accounting is a well-resourced group of around 50 academics and 80 sessional staff.
 It is strongly committed to excellence in both research and teaching.
 The Discipline is home to two highly rated international journals, Abacus and Australian Accounting Review and, through its Accounting Foundation, works closely with industry, business and the accounting profession.

-- the effective teaching of accounting units, curriculum development, and the enhancement of teaching innovation
+- the effective teaching of accounting units, curriculum development, and the enhancement of educational innovation

 - the research strengths of the discipline, including the pursuit of research grants and regular publication in journals of high standing